Jonathan Pearce (commentator): Personal life

-Pearce is the founding president and former director of the Lily Foundation, the UK's leading mitochondrial disease charity.
+Pearce is the founding president and now patron of the Lily Foundation, the UK's leading mitochondrial disease charity.
 The foundation was set up after Pearce's 8-month-old niece died of the disease.

+Awards

+Awards: New York Radio Festival Gold Medal 1990, 1992 and 1999 (Silver Medal 1991, Bronze Medal 1993), Best Sports Prog of the Year Sony Radio Awards 1990 and 1992, Best Sports Commentator Sony Radio Awards 1996, Variety Club Independent Radio Personality of the Year 1996.